NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

 subclass admin capsules for useful testing setups, such as instant departments and test environments. 'oh just use xyz location, it already exists-' shut up nerd

-Talk to sammy about the tgui machinery ui interact at distance situation Permanent portal management system + gateway support CC Cyborg Spawner Beacons
+Talk to sammy about the tgui machinery ui interact at distance situation // attempting to handle with a modular edit on code\modules\tgui\states.dm

-Rebase our new admin chem through nooart revival mechs

-syndie ai card, make a cc one
-Target locator icons are bad
+Permanent portal management system + gateway support - already exists in code, make a box with the items /obj/item/permanent_portal_creator

-Medicell gun is broke. installedcells needs code insertion carbine X selection throws runtime for autofire. holder checks everywhere. have some options to do so anyways which causes an alog or harms them
+holder checks everywhere. have some options to do so anyways which causes an alog or harms them

 Debug Box Ideas: recreational / admin drugs, Antag, Research, Security, Service, Cargo, Medical Box revisit, borgs / silicons, bots, syndie theme, cc theme,